GDSSecurity/DotNET-MVC-Enumerator/README.md

 ##About

 This script can be used to enumerate all the endpoints in an .NET MVC application and also list out the HTTP methods suported by them, if any.
 Additionally, if any security directives are supported by the application, we can search them by passing it as an argument.
 They will be listed out if they are set at either the class level or the method level itself.
-And yeah, the ouput can be saved in a CSV format if specified.
+The output will be saved to the CSV format for later use.

 ###Supported Platforms: